lkrsova/lkrsova.github.io/_posts/2022-07-23-vonrestorff-effect.md

 tags: [video games, level design, theory, UX, HCI]
 ---

 The primary objective of level design is to clearly communicate to players where they have to go or what they can or cannot do within a level.
 Color coding and lighting are just two of some level design techniques using visual cues to convey design intent or highlight important parts of a level.
 You have most likely encountered cases of such techniques.
-Recently published Stray (Annapurna Interactive) gives a lot of good examples.
+Recently published Stray (Annapurna Interactive) gives a lot of good examples of them.
 In this post I'm adding some science behind it to help explain why it works the way it does.